Skip to main content

 The bottom line on tax savings

-If you’re in the 24% federal bracket, paying $329/month for Eden’s compounded tirzepatide with FSA/HSA dollars saves you roughly $1,260 per year compared to paying with after-tax cash.
+If you’re in the 24% federal bracket, paying $399/month for Embody’s ongoing compounded tirzepatide with FSA/HSA dollars saves you roughly $1,530 per year compared to paying with after-tax cash.
 That’s real money — and it’s the reason your FSA/HSA balance and tirzepatide treatment belong together.

 Ready to put your FSA/HSA to work?
-Eden accepts at checkout.
+Embody advertises HSA/FSA as accepted — confirm at checkout.

 Want FDA-approved Zepbound?
 LillyDirect accepts most FSA/HSA cards.